erickmolina2002/rede-ancora/README.md

 ## Licença

-Propriedade da Rede Ancora - Todos os direitos reservados
+Propriedade do Ancora Express - Todos os direitos reservados